rafalmas/gript/README.md

 # A Gulp Build Setup Project

 This projects is the basis for the creation of an npm module containing a "complete" Gulp Build Setup for an AngularJS application using sass.

+The goal of this tool is to provide the handy workflow for developing Angular based applications and ensure the profound checking of the code quality of the same time.
+The module orchestrates a collection of gulp build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.

-The project includes a simple sample application to make it possible to test the build setup using the local sample application.
+The project includes a sample application to make it possible to test the build setup.
 The local sample application exemplifies the needed structure for applications supported by the npm package "gulp-angular-sass-appbuilder".
 The sample application resides in the `app` folder.

-The aim of this module is to orchestrate a collection of gulp build functionality into a single npm dependency and to make it easier for developers to have and maintain the build setup for Angular projects.

 ## Structure requirements for applications supported